mehrdad-bm/mobility_shift/README.md

 The 'commonlayer' package contains HTTP REST API code.

 The important 'pyfiles.common.otp_trip_planner' module uses OpenTripPlanner (OTP) to compute detailed origin-destination trip paths according to the desired mode of transportation.
+OTP is a powerful tool but can be tricky to use.
+See how it is used in this repository for tips and tricks and to get ideas.
+The code is faily documented.